MrAnderson1971/tengwar/README.md

 # Tengwar Translator

-Automatically transliterates English text on a website to Tengwar from Tolkien's *The Lord of the Rings*.
+Automatically transliterates English text on a website to Tengwar - also know as Elvish - from Tolkien's *The Lord of the Rings*.

 [Store listing](https://chromewebstore.google.com/detail/tengwar-transcriber/pcdkckmmamgpdagoenfhifahcfnpipne?authuser=1&hl=en)